cinsk/triton-pssh/README.md

 * type - Triton instance type
 * brand - Triton zone brand
 * state - instance state
-* image - Triton image ID of this instance
-* ips - an array of IP addresses in string
 * memory - memory size (unit: GB)
 * disk - disk size
+* ips - an array of IP addresses in string
+* primaryIp - primary IP address of this machine
+* package - Triton package name of this instance

+Parameters below are subjected to change due to the internal expression evalator implementation:

 * tags - a set of tags (key: string, value: string)
+* image - Triton image ID of this instance
+* image_id - Triton image ID of this instance
+* image_name - Triton image name of this instance
+* image_version - Triton image version of this instance
+* image_os - Triton image OS of this instance
+* image_type - Triton image type of this instance
+* image_public - boolean value whether this image is public
+* image_state - Triton image state
+* image_tags - Tags associated with the image
+* image_owner - Triton image owner of this image
+* image_published_at - date of Triton image published

 * networks - an array of network IDs in string
-* primaryIp - primary IP address of this machine
-* package - Triton package name of this instance
-* dns_names - an array of DNS names for this instance

 Note that running `triton instance get` will give you the complete list of parameters.